 Over the past few decades, high power impulse magnetron sputtering (HiPIMS) has attracted significant attention among the variety of ionized physical vapor deposition (PVD) techniques \citep{helmersson06:1,gudmundsson12:030801}.
-In dc magnetron sputtering (dcMS) low plasma density (10$^{15}$\,--\,10$^{17}$~m$^{\,-3}$ \citep{tummi2020}) and low ionization density fraction in the deposition flux ($<$10\% \citep{christou00:2897}) is dictated by the thermal load at high powers which might be destructive.
-As a result, the majority of the film forming particles arriving at the substrate surface in dcMS are electrically neutral and the majority of the ions arriving at the substrate are ions of the working gas.
-In HiPIMS the overheating issue of the target is resolved by applying unipolar high power pulses with a low duty cycle \citep{helmersson06:1,gudmundsson12:030801}.
-Therefore a peak electron density 2\,--\,3 orders of magnitude higher than in dcMS, is achieved in the vicinity of the cathode target \citep{gudmundsson02:249,bohlmark05:346,meier18:035006}.
-Consequently, the ionization mean free path becomes shorter and the ionization probability of sputtered atoms by collisions with energetic electrons increases and a significant fraction of the ions reaching the substrate are ions of the film-forming species.
-As a result HiPIMS presents smoother \citep{magnus11:1621,sarakinos07:2108,kateb2019}, denser \citep{samuelsson10:591,kateb2019}, and less defective \citep{alami05:278,kateb2019} coatings, compared to dcMS.
+In dc magnetron sputtering (dcMS) low plasma density (10$^{15}$\,--\,10$^{17}$~m$^{\,-3}$ \citep{tummi2020}) and low ionization fraction in the deposition flux ($<$10\% \citep{christou00:2897}) is dictated by the thermal load at high powers, which might be destructive to the cathode target.
+As a result, the majority of the film forming species arriving at the substrate surface in dcMS are electrically neutral and the majority of the ions arriving at the substrate are ions of the working gas.
+In HiPIMS the overheating issue of the cathode target is resolved by applying unipolar high power pulses with a low duty cycle and at low repetition frequency, while maintaining similar time averaged power as for dcMS \citep{helmersson06:1,gudmundsson12:030801}.
+Therefore a peak electron density that is 2\,--\,3 orders of magnitude higher than in dcMS, is achieved in the vicinity of the cathode target \citep{gudmundsson02:249,bohlmark05:346,meier18:035006}.
+Due to the high electron density the ionization mean free path of the sputtered species becomes shorter and the ionization probability increases and a significant fraction of the ions reaching the substrate are ions of the film-forming species.
+As a result HiPIMS deposition presents smoother \citep{magnus11:1621,sarakinos07:2108,kateb2019}, denser \citep{samuelsson10:591,kateb2019}, and less defective \citep{alami05:278,kateb2019} coatings, compared to dcMS deposition.
 Further, by applying a substrate bias, the bombarding energy of the ions of the film forming material can be tuned in order to achieve desired film properties such as the film texture and grain size \cite{hajihoseini2018,kateb2020}.

 Molecular dynamics (MD) simulations have been shown to be a promising tool in terms of revealing atomistic mechanisms that contribute to various PVD techniques including dcMS and HiPIMS \citep{kateb2019,kateb2020}.
 It is worth mentioning that MD simulations of sputter deposition are divided into two categories: (i) modeling the vicinity of the substrate, the so called \emph{deposition side}, and (ii) modeling the energetic working gas ions bombarding a surface or the \emph{target side}.
 So far the target side simulations are focused on the sputter yield and energy distribution of ejected atoms from the target \citep{brault2016,kammara2016}.
 Recently, \citet{brault2018} included the working gas between target and deposition sides within a multi-scale MD simulation.
 He suggested that the effect of the gas phase in sputter deposition is limited to the narrowing of the energy distribution as atoms travel towards the substrate.
 It has also been shown that one can model the kinetic energy of adatoms at desired pressure without considering a working gas in the simulation \citep{xie2014}.
 Thus, it is reasonable to only model the deposition side using a proper energy distribution within the deposition flux.